Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization

-The optimality conditions of the AM-GM inequality ensure upper hemicontinuity of the solution map in Lemma~\ref{lemma:S_hppk-def} by Lemma~\ref{lemma:uhc-solution-map}, implying equivalence of $\P$ and $\Q$ using Thm.~\ref{theorem-general}: \begin{corollary} The optimization of $\P$ (\ref{eq:optim_q_HPC}) is equivalent to optimization of the smooth surrogate $\Q$ (\ref{eq:optim_g_HPC}) by Def.~\ref{def:equivalence}, and solutions to $\P$ can be constructed as $(\hbpsi,\hat{\bm{\beta}}) = (\hbpsi,\hat{\bm{u}}_{l}^{\odot k})$. \end{corollary} Extending the HPP, the $\text{HPP}_k$ also corresponds to a horizontally ``stretched" diagonal network structure with increased depth, as shown in Figure~\ref{fig:diagnetwork}.
+The optimality conditions of the AM-GM inequality ensure lower hemicontinuity of the solution map in Lemma~\ref{lemma:S_hppk-def} by Lemma~\ref{lemma:lhc-solution-map}, implying equivalence of $\P$ and $\Q$: \begin{corollary} The optimization of $\P$ (\ref{eq:optim_q_HPC}) is equivalent to optimization of the smooth surrogate $\Q$ (\ref{eq:optim_g_HPC}) by Def.~\ref{def:equivalence}, and solutions to $\P$ can be constructed as $(\hbpsi,\hat{\bm{\beta}}) = (\hbpsi,\hat{\bm{u}}_{l}^{\odot k})$. \end{corollary} This result is also shown in \citet{hoff2017lasso}, but its application there is limited to simple linear models that can be optimized with alternating ridge regression.
+Extending the HPP, the $\text{HPP}_k$ also corresponds to a horizontally ``stretched" diagonal network structure with increased depth, as shown in Figure~\ref{fig:diagnetwork}.
 The relation of parametrization and corresponding network structure for linear models was also studied in simpler settings and without proof of our general result \citep{tibs2021,dai2021representation}.
 Besides these works in explicit regularization, a strand of literature in DL uses diagonal linear networks to study the implicit regularization of GD \citep{gunasekar2018implicit,gissin2019implicit,woodworth2020kernel,moroshko2020implicit, li2021implicit}.